Heat Treat

 Today’s reading: Song of Solomon 7-8, Psalm 127, 2 Thessalonians 2

-My niece got married this past Saturday.
+My niece got married last summer.
 She is the first of the generation of “kids” in our family to get married.
 I’ll be honest, it made me feel really old!
-But…it was a gorgeous June afternoon in central Illinois, two young adults in love with each other, surrounded by their family and friends…a perfect setting for a wedding.
+But…it was a gorgeous summer afternoon in central Illinois, two young adults in love with each other, surrounded by their family and friends…a perfect setting for a wedding.

 As the pastor (the bride’s Grandfather and my Dad) led the Bride and Groom through the wedding ceremony, he challenged them with a couple key messages from God’s word.